baranseldinc/rollic-game/README.md

 # Game Store
 ## _The Simplest Way to Add and Search in Games World_

-GameStore is an applicaton that provides users to simply add their games and make all over the games
+GameStore is an application that provides users to simply add their games and make search for all games.

 ## Features